 Niacinamide VS Hyaluronic Acid: Benefits + Which One Should You Use?

 Dealing with active ingredients always poses a dilemma and can baffle one.
-As a commonly asked question to dermatologists, we are here to clear your doubts about Niacinamide and Hyaluronic Acid, which one is better and more beneficial to use?
+As a commonly asked question to dermatologists, we are here to clear your doubts about Niacinamide Vs Hyaluronic Acid, which one is better and more beneficial to use?

 These two are prevalent active ingredients, commonly confused for imparting hydration to the skin.
 Niacinamide has diverse and different properties than Hyaluronic acid.
 To help you decide, we conversed and gathered all the relevant information from our expert in-house dermatologist.